 Meals: Breakfast, Lunch

-Due to weather condition, the overnight in tents usually starts from 15 April till 15 October.
+Due to weather condition, the overnight in yurts usually starts from 15 April till 15 October.

 Other days the overnight takes place in a guest house at Moynak.

 - Airport transfers in Nukus.
 For Aral Sea trip 4WD type of vehicle (max.
 3 persons + 1 guide in one car, airport transfers 1-3pax sedan car);